Module: Gitlab::Database::PartitioningMigrationHelpers::TableManagementHelpers

 # File 'lib/gitlab/database/partitioning_migration_helpers/table_management_helpers.rb', line 225

-def enqueue_partitioning_data_migration(table_name, migration = MIGRATION)
+def enqueue_partitioning_data_migration(table_name, migration = MIGRATION, batch_min_value: nil)

 assert_table_is_allowed(table_name)